saisito/neutron_gamma_2025/README.md

 ### Example Visualizations
 - Class distributions before and after preprocessing for both media.
-- Model performance metrics such as accuracy, precision, recall, f1-score and log loss.
+- Model performance metrics such as accuracy, precision, recall, f1-score and log loss, confusion matrix, roc curves.

 ### Script Outputs
 - The results from `voting_pure.py` and `voting_salt.py` will be stored in the `results_pure/` and `results_salt/` directories, respectively.
 These directories include: